Abu Dhabi might have a reputation as a luxurious and rich city, laden in gold leaf tea and fine pearls, but is it really an expensive city to visit?

 Food and restaurants come in all different price categories.
 It really depends if you are coming for a romantic getaway, a solo adventure of having a family to cater for.
 You can find pretty much any sort of food you want in Abu Dhabi, it’s up to you how upmarket you want to go and how much you can spend.

 The practical dining options for most tourists is around hotels and malls where you can get a huge variety of cuisines and price points from basic takeaway dishes in a food court to fine dining.
-Quite centrally, you can try Al Wadha Mall, off-island around Yas Mall and Yas Marina.
+Quite centrally, you can try Al Wadha Mall, off-island around Yas Mall and Yas Marina and the newly opened Yas Bay.

 Average Abu Dhabi restaurant prices